 The logic XOR gate

-For the example we’ll use the XOR gate.
-If you don’t remember them or just don’t know what’s that i’ll show you.
+For the example, we’ll use the XOR gate.
+If you don’t remember them or just don’t know what’s that we’ll show you.

 We have two binary entries ( 0 or 1) and the output will be 1 only when just one of the entries is 1 and the other is 0.
 It means that from the four possible combinations only two will have 1 as output.